 About Mel Parker

-Mel Parker has worked in senior executive positions in virtually every aspect of book publishing, from hardcover and paperback publishing to direct marketing and book clubs.
+Mel Parker has worked in senior executive positions in every aspect of book publishing, from hardcover and paperback publishing to direct marketing and book clubs.

-Mel was responsible for Warner’s mass market paperback publishing program, which featured blockbuster bestselling authors such as James Patterson, Michael Connelly, Nelson DeMille, David Baldacci, Scott Turow, Sidney Sheldon, Brad Meltzer, Nicholas Sparks and Sandra Brown.
+Mel was responsible for Warner’s mass-market paperback publishing program, which featured blockbuster bestselling authors such as James Patterson, Michael Connelly, Nelson DeMille, David Baldacci, Scott Turow, Sidney Sheldon, Brad Meltzer, Nicholas Sparks, and Sandra Brown.
 In addition, Mel oversaw Warner’s trade paperback program, publishing critically acclaimed and bestselling books and authors such as The Virgin Suicides by Jeffrey Eugenides, The Ice Storm by Rick Moody, Geek Love by Katherine Dunn, The Death of Common Sense by Philip K. Howard, Einstein’s Dreams by Alan Lightman, L.A.
 Confidential by James Ellroy, Who Will Run the Frog Hospital? by Lorrie Moore, Remembering Denny by Calvin Trillin, Bless Me, Ultima by Rudolfo Anaya, The Culture of Complaint by Robert Hughes, Sex and the City by Candace Bushnell, and Naturalist by E.O.
 Wilson.

 After a long career in corporate life, Mel decided to go off on his own and launched Mel Parker Books, LLC, a full-service literary agency and book packaging firm.

-As a literary agency, Mel Parker Books focusses primarily on high-profile narrative nonfiction, current affairs, science, psychology, lifestyle, biography and fiction.
+As a literary agency, Mel Parker Books focuses primarily on high-profile narrative nonfiction, current affairs, science, psychology, lifestyle, biography, and fiction.
 Some agented titles include the New York Times bestselling The New Digital Age by Google’s Eric Schmidt and Jared Cohen (Knopf); The New American City by Oklahoma City Mayor Mick Cornett (Putnam); The Vertical Farm: Feeding the World in the 21st Century by Columbia University professor Dickson Despommier (Thomas Dunne Books/St. Martin’s Press); Now I Know Who My Comrades Are by journalist and former U.S. State Department advisor Emily Parker (Farrar, Straus & Giroux); Oddkins by bestselling novelist Dean Koontz; Off the Grid by criminal defense attorney Robert McCaw; To Be Loved by Motown founder Berry Gordy; and The Loyalist Team by leadership and management consultants Linda Adams, Abby Curnow-Chavez, Audrey Epstein, and Rebecca Teasdale (Public Affairs/Hachette).
 Some packaged books include The Structure House Weight Loss Plan for Simon & Schuster, One Minute Manners for Doubleday/Broadway, and The American Medical Association Complete Guide to Prevention and Wellness for John Wiley & Sons.